-It is important that you attend all of your classes.
-If you have to miss any classes, you should inform your teacher beforehand.
+It’s important that you attend all the classes.
+If you have to miss one class, you should inform your teacher.

-You also need to check the Plataforma regularly to see what is going on in the courses you are taking, to upload your assignments, download activities, etc.
+You also need to check the Plataforma regularly to see what’s going on in the courses you are following, to upload your assignments, download activities, etc.

-The UCV has an exam period which is the same for all of the degrees in the institution.
+The UCV has an exam period which is common for all the degrees in the institution.
 Some weeks before the exams, you can see the exam schedules both on your intranet and on the noticeboards displayed in every campus.

 During the exam period, teachers can upload your marks and exam revision dates.
-Please check the dates on the Intranet and if you have any problem with attending an exam revision, you can contact your teacher to arrange an alternative appointment.
+Please check the dates on the Intranet and if you have any problem to attend an exam revision, you contact your teacher to arrange an alternative appointment.

 If you happen to fail one exam, you are entitled to take a second chance exam.
-The schedule for those exams will be displayed on the noticeboards, some weeks after the final exams.
+Their schedule will also be displayed on the noticeboards, some weeks after the final exams.
 But it is a volunteer decision, so it is not necessary to register in any list.

 You can find our Spanish grading scheme and the EU equivalence below: